WalidBenzineb/A-B-analysis/README.md

 1. Clone this repository:
 2. Install required packages:
 pip install -r requirements.txt
+3. Extract the .zip file in data to get the csv files required.
-3. Run the main analysis script: python main.py
+4. Run the main analysis script: python main.py
-4. Check the `results` folder for output files and visualizations.
+5. Check the `results` folder for output files and visualizations.

 ## Future Work